NetBrainAPI/NetBrain_Automation_Customization/network tools/get today’s logs from device/README.md

 ![](images/run_gapp.png)
 ![](images/gapp_runbook.png)
 * Run the Gapp by opening a map, right click the white background and select `Run Gapp`.
-The Gapp will be added to the Runbook, select on which devices from the map you want it to run and click `Run`.
+The Gapp will be added to the runbook, select on which devices from the map you want it to run and click `Run`.

 ![](images/gapp_results.png)
 * Each device in the map will have a note showing today's logs.